starlover0104/RedditDownloader/README.md

 - Your user agent will just be "Script for [Your User}"

 # Inquiries
-- Contact me via `starlover@starlover.online` for any issues
+- Contact me via email at `starlover@starlover.online` for any issues